DHTMLX/gantt-docs/data/desktop/howtostart_nodejs.md

 This folder is also the right place to put js/css files of dhtmlxGantt.
 However, in this tutorial we're going to load gantt from CDN, so we'll only have an html page there.
 }}

 Step 2.
-Adding Gantt to the Page
+Adding Gantt to the page
 -----------------------

 Let's create the *public* folder and add an *index.html* file into it.
 Then open the *index.html* file and fill it with the following content: